-- 1 Place the processor on the socket such that the slots on the processor align with the socket keys [1]. - CAUTION: Do not use force to seat the processor.
-When the processor is positioned correctly, it engages easily into the socket. - 2 Close the processor shield by sliding it under the retention screw [2]. - 3 Lower the socket lever and push it under the tab to lock it [3].
+- 1. Place the processor on the socket such that the slots on the processor align with the socket keys [1]. - CAUTION: Do not use force to seat the processor.
+When the processor is positioned correctly, it engages easily into the socket. - 2.
+Close the processor shield by sliding it under the retention screw [2]. - $\textbf{3.} \quad \text{Lower the socket lever and push it under the tab to lock it } [3].$

-- 4 Install the heatsink.

-- 5 Install the heatsink fan.
+- 4. Install the heatsink assembly.

-- 6 Close the front panel door.
+- 5. Close the front panel door.

-- 7 Install the:
+- 6. Install the:

-- a Front bezel
+- a) Front bezel

-- b Side cover
+- b) Side cover

-- 8 Follow the procedure in After working inside your computer.
+- 7. Follow the procedure in After working inside your computer.